-For the existence of solutions we have derived in 4) equation (D) and some of its consequences.
-The case when the first factor in (D), i.e., $s$, equals~$0$, has been settled in 5), except the case when $u_1 u_2 u_3 \neq 0$ and (E) is satisfied.
-The case when the factor $u_1 u_2 u_3$ of (D) equals~$0$, has been settled in 6), except the case of unicity at $s = \pm 1$ which in turn has been settled in 7).
-If $su_1 u_2 u_3 \neq 0$, we have derived in 4) equations~(E).
+For the existence of solutions we have derived in {\bf{(4)}} the equation that (C) equals $0$, and some of its consequences.
+The case when the first factor of (C), i.e., $s$, equals~$0$, has been settled in {\bf{(5)}}, except the case when $u_1 u_2 u_3 \neq 0$ and (D) is satisfied.
+The case when the factor $u_1 u_2 u_3$ of (C) equals~$0$, has been settled in {\bf{(6)}}, except the case of unicity at $s = \pm 1$.
+This in turn has been settled in {\bf{(7)}}.
+If $su_1 u_2 u_3 \neq 0$, then we have derived in {\bf{(4)}} equations~(D).

-Therefore all that remains is to solve equations (E), where $s$ can be $0$ or any non-zero number, and $u_1 u_2 u_3 \neq 0$, and to verify if they are solutions of the original system of equations.
-Recall that by 3) $s^2 = 1$ implies $u_1 u_2 u_3 = 0$, hence we will suppose $s \neq \pm 1$.
+Therefore all that remains is the following.
+We have to solve equations (D), where $s$ can be $0$ or any non-zero number, and $u_1 u_2 u_3 \neq 0$.
+Moreover, we have to verify if they are solutions of our equations (for matrix (B)).
+Recall that by {\bf{(3)}} $s^2 = 1$ implies $u_1 u_2 u_3 = 0$, hence we will suppose $s \neq \pm 1$.

-9) Now we show that for $u_1 u_2 u_3 \neq 0$ and $s \neq \pm 1$ any solution of equations (E) is a solution of our problem.
-This is necessary since equations (E) which are consequences of our original equations, have not been gained from our original system of equations by equivalent transformations, and also we do not have a geometrical description of the motion of third kind making its existence evident.
+{\bf{(9)}} Now we show that for $u_1 u_2 u_3 \neq 0$ and $s \neq \pm 1$ any solution of equations (D) is a solution of our equations for matrix (B).
+This is necessary since equations (D) are only consequences of the equations for matrix (B).
+They have not been gained from these equations by equivalent transformations.
+Moreover, we do not have a geometrical description of the motion of the third kind, making its existence evident.